 Even though the median size is 3,000 sqft, there are still 0 office spaces below 2,000 sqft.
 Most buildings in this area are around 2 floors.
 Most buildings in this market were built in 1930 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Eastern Brooklyn occupants.
+Education is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Eastern Brooklyn residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.